 A sense of sanctuary comes to mind in the hubbub of an increasingly densely populated city.
-In Justin Zhuang’s article, “From Garden City to Gardening City”, he explores the preservation and the development of the green lungs of Sungei Buloh, Chek Jawa and, recently, the Rail Corridor, as breathing spaces of the city.
-Zhuang echoes the thoughts of Minister Othman Wok from the first tree planting projects: seeing the planting of seeds as not just the start of the garden city but also as planting the seeds of the nation.
+In Justin Zhuang’s article, “From Garden City to Gardening City”, he explores the preservation and the development of the green lungs of Sungei Buloh, Chek Jawa and recently the Rail Corridor as breathing spaces of the city.
+Zhuang echoes the thoughts of former Minister Othman Wok from the first tree-planting projects: seeing the planting of seeds as not just the start of the garden city, but also as planting the seeds of the nation.

-In “The Invention of a Tradition: Indo-Saracenic Domes on Mosques in Singapore”, Ten Leu-Jiun, a Lee Kong Chian Research Fellow, reviews the Indo-Saracenic dome that tops almost all the mosques in Singapore and examines the impact of how the choices made by the local Asian community shaped this familiar sight into something of our own, a unique Singaporean translation.
+In “The Invention of a Tradition: Indo-Saracenic Domes on Mosques in Singapore”, Ten Leu-Jiun, a Lee Kong Chian Research Fellow, reviews the Indo-Saracenic dome that tops almost all the mosques in Singapore.
+She also examines the impact of how the choices made by the local Asian community shaped this familiar sight into something of our own, a unique Singaporean translation.

-Benjamin Towell, in “An Introduction to Design, Aesthetics and the Ethics of the Built Environment”, underlines the importance of the designing the built environment for the human experience.
-The responsibility of urban design, Towell posits, is to provide an identity and sense of belonging for people who live within that space.
+Benjamin Towell in “An Introduction to Design, Aesthetics and the Ethics of the Built Environment” underlines the importance of the designing the built environment for the human experience.
+The responsibility of urban design, Towell posits, is to provide an identity and sense of belonging for the people who live within that space.

-of the illustrious and highly-regarded writer, Muhammad Ariff Ahmad.
-Finally, in “Yang Menulis” (They Who Write),an exhibition jointly presented by the National Library and the Malay Heritage Centre, early Malay manuscripts, which form part of the National Library’s Rare Materials Collection, are featured.
+of the illustrious and highly regarded writer, Muhammad Ariff Ahmad.
+Finally, “Yang Menulis” (They Who Write), an exhibition jointly presented by the National Library and the Malay Heritage Centre, features early Malay manuscripts from the National Library’s Rare Materials Collection.

 We hope that you will be inspired by the diverse attempts by many over the course of generations to continue seeking a place of comfort and community – in essence, a room of one’s own in a wider environment sometimes too large for one to master.